MrJavaWolf/DenonPhoneController/readme.md

 3. Add your new command to Start.py in the method GetCommands(...)
 4. That is it, you are finished.

+# Requirements
+- A Denon AVR x2300w
+- An old phone
+- Raspberry PI
+- A chip to convert the phones signal into a digital readable signal the Raspberry PI can readable
+- The Raspberry PI needs to be able to connect with the Denon AVR x2300w on Port 23 (Telnet)

 Made by:
 Jens 'JWolf' Larsen